Yatekii/copper/README.md

 Placing, moving and rotating components works.
 Drawing new wires works as well.

+I am working on [a standalone hierarchical primitive renderer](https://github.com/Yatekii/svg) at the moment, to make rendering more convenient.
+Also I am trying to push [azul](https://github.com/maps4print/azul) to get a proper, native UI library.

+So if you'd like to contribute, please help those two projects.

 # Roadmap

 The idea is to complete a schema renderer first with regards to the PCB layouter in the future when it comes to performance questions.